jefo/sotajs/domain-modeling.md

     Each transaction should only ever create or modify a single aggregate instance.

     - **Why?** This rule simplifies transaction management and avoids complex distributed transaction scenarios.
 If a business process needs to update multiple aggregates (e.g., a customer placing an order should also update their "loyalty points"), this is orchestrated at the use case layer, often using domain events.

+3.  **Segregate Read and Write Ports (CQRS)**

+    To protect your aggregate's invariants, you must treat read and write operations differently at the port level.

+    - **Write Ports (Commands):** These ports (`save`, `update`, `delete`) **must always** operate on the full Aggregate Root.
+This is the only way to guarantee that all business rules and invariants are checked before the state is changed.
+      ```typescript
+      // A write port ALWAYS takes the full aggregate
+      export const saveOrderPort = createPort<(order: Order) => Promise<void>>();
+      ```

+    - **Read Ports (Queries):** These ports are more flexible.
+You are free to create ports that return whatever data shape is most efficient for a given use case.
+This can be:
+        - The full Aggregate Root: `findOrderByIdPort`
+        - A specific Entity within an aggregate: `findOrderItemByIdPort`
+        - A custom, read-optimized DTO: `findOrderSummaryPort`

+    - **Why?** This Command-Query Responsibility Segregation (CQRS) approach provides both safety for writes and performance/flexibility for reads.

 By following these principles, you create a domain model that is robust, expressive, and a true reflection of your business processes.
 Your code becomes easier to understand, maintain, and test.